al1brn/geonodes/docs/api/DataSocket.md

  Capture the attribute.

-If geometry is None, the attribute is captured from the propezrty 'field_of'.
+The geometry socket ois searched backwards in one o-of the node feeding this node.

-Raise an error if both are None.
+Raise an error if nothing is found.

-#### Args:
-- geometry (None): the geometry from which to capture the attribute.
-If none, self.field_of is used

 #### Returns:
 - attribute socket of 'Capture attribute' node